 10 Best Touchscreen Gloves Reviewed & Compared

-One of greatest technological achievements of modern time is the smart device.
-As microchips became more and more advanced in smaller and smaller sizes, we developed handheld tablets and smartphones that would grant us instant access to information and connect to anyone int he world.
+One of the greatest technological achievements of modern time is the smart device.
+As microchips became more and more advanced in smaller and smaller sizes, we developed handheld tablets and smartphones that would grant us instant access to information and connect to anyone in the world.
 However, these were designed to be used with our bare hands, which can present a hazard to those who need gloves in the cold weather.
 To address this need, many apparel manufacturers have cleverly designed gloves that mimic the feeling of bare fingers in order to allow the wearer to use their smart devices without removing them.

 - Variety of Color Options

 YQXCC designed a pair of gloves that would look right at home on the hands of a pro skier or avid biker.
 Thanks to the use of PU leather, both form and function are harmoniously achieved.
 The design of the glove’s inside also avoids the common touchscreen glove trend of awkwardly coloring a few of the fingertips to indicate the compatible digits.

 The capacitive material used for touchscreen functionality is located on the thumb and forefinger of each glove, allowing for a somewhat limited but still effective versatility.
 Aside from that, the solid construction make these excellent gloves for a variety of outdoor activites including cycling, hiking, and skiing.